Beth is an online writer and cacti enthusiast. She enjoys sharing her knowledge of cacti with her readers.

 The Hylocereanae are climbing or sprawling plants whose older stems frequently develop aerial roots which support them in the wild.
 As a group they come from Mexico, Northern and Southern America and the West Indies and their appearance is broadly similar to one another.

-Because of their sprawling habit they are not really suitable for collections with only limited space available and they also need to be some size before they will flower.
+Because of their sprawling habit, they are not really suitable for collections with only limited space available, and they also need to reach a certain size before they will flower.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.